laibakamal/HackerRank-Certifications/README.md

 # HackerRank-Certifications
-This repository contains the tasks I've solved on HackerRank to get certifications of my skills.
+This repository contains the quiz I've solved on HackerRank for the certification.